Our Team

 Rae Cho (CV) – Principal Investigator / ucho@email.unc.edu

-• Rae was born and mostly raised in Seoul, Korea.
+Rae was born and mostly raised in Seoul, Korea.
 During elementary school years, he lived in Tokyo, Japan.
 In college and graduate school, he was trained as a chemical biologist.
 He developed multiple technologies including lanthanide-based time-resolved imaging, protein degrons for worms and flies, and Seoul-fluor-based pH sensors.
-He worked with Profs.
-James Chen, Pehr Harbury, and Thomas Wandless at Stanford.
 He also studied advanced microscopy at the Marine Biological Laboratory during his PhD.
-He then wanted to pursue question-driven research in the field of cell biology, and joined the laboratory of Prof. Martin Hetzer at the Salk Institute for his postdoctoral training.
+He then wanted to pursue question-driven research in the field of cell biology, and joined the laboratory of Prof. Martin Hetzer for his postdoctoral training.
 There, he investigated how caspases proteolytically modulate the nuclear pore complex during myoblast-to-myotube transition.
-Rae's training was supported by Samsung, Glenn Foundation, and NIH/NIAMS (K01; co-mentored by Prof. Lorenzo Puri at Sanford-Burnham-Prebys).
-In Jan 2024, he moved to UNC Chapel Hill to start his own lab.
+Rae's training was supported by Samsung, Glenn Foundation, and NIH/NIAMS.
+In Jan 2024, he started his lab at UNC Chapel Hill.
+When not in the lab, he spends time perfecting his french press and spam musubi recipes.

 Brady Cline – Research Technician / btcline@email.unc.edu